 It’s hard to truly enjoy your summer vacation if you’re preoccupied thinking about all of the things that can potentially go wrong while you’re away.
 And no matter how many times you tell yourself you remembered to lock up and close the garage door, there’s always that little voice in the back of your head asking if there’s anything else you should have done.

-If you’re planning to be away from home for more that just a day or two, take a minute and turn off your home’s main water valve.
-Not only will this prevent any unexpected problems, it will help give you peace of mind while you’re away.
+If you’re planning to be away from home for more than just a day or two, take a minute and turn off your home’s main water valve.
+Not only will this prevent any unexpected problems, but it will also help give you peace of mind while you’re away.

 It’s important to remember that shutting off the main water valve will also prevent you from using your garden watering system if you happen to have one.
 In this case, you should shut off only the valves that will allow your system to run properly.